it-projects-llc/addons-dev/openapi/README.rst

 TODO

-The model already includes configuration for the following models:
+The module already includes configuration for the following models:

   * report
   * sale.order